WangWang318/WangWang318.github.io/_pages/about.md

 # 🥇 Honors and Awards
 - *2020-2021, 2021-2022* Top award of scholarship in BUPT (awarded to the top3% of students)
 - *2022-2023* Xiaomi scholarship in BUPT(awarded to the top3% of students)
+- *First Prize in* The 13th Chinese Mathematics Competitions(全国大学生数学竞赛).
 - I graduated as a distinguished student from Beijing University of Posts and Telecommunications (BUPT), recognized for outstanding academic performance and achievements.
 - [QMUL Student Enhanced Engagement & Development(SEED) Award](https://www.qmul.ac.uk/eecs/china/jtlc/project-showcase/co-creation/): A well performance in co-creation teaching session with lecturer in *Embedded System* and my assignment becomes teaching materials for upcoming students.